 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met six times during the year.

-During the year one trustee stepped down after their term of office ended, two trustees resigned, one employee trustee left the school and four new trustees were appointed.
+During the year two trustees resigned and one new trustee was appointed.
+Additionally, the Principal (and accounting officer) retired at the end of the year.
 Attendance during the year at meetings of the board of trustees was as follows: